ualbertalib/jupiter/README.md

 For characterization you need to install [FITS](https://github.com/harvard-lts/fits) and ensure that `fits.sh` is in your Rails' process' PATH
 [Hydra-File_Characterization](https://github.com/samvera/hydra-file_characterization), which Hydra-Works leverages, has more information on configuring the characterization setup.

+Characterization is turned off by default for the development environment.
+If you would like to turn it on without modifying the config files, set the environment variable `RUN_FITS_CHARACTERIZATION`.

 # Configuring SAML